boyzoid/blog/content/posts/2024/july/data-dump-mysql-shell.md

 Average compressed throughput: 3.12 MB/s
 ```

 This output shows what changes will be made to the schemas when the dump is created.
-These changes include adding invisble primary keys to several tables, removing the definer from some objects, and setting the `SQl SECURITY characteristic` to `INVOKER` on others.
+These changes include adding invisible primary keys to several tables, removing the definer from some objects, and setting the `SQl SECURITY characteristic` to `INVOKER` on others.

 By setting these configuration options, we ensure that compatibility will be maintained when we load this data into a HeatWave MySQL instance.